LIVERPOOL GRAVEYARDS

 Over 144,000 interments

-On Wednesday the Burials Committee of the Liverpool Corporation inspected the Smithdown Rd cemetery and the Allerton Estate, the latter of which was recently aquired by the municipality for the purpose of a burial ground.
+On Wednesday the Burials Committee of the Liverpool Corporation inspected the Smithdown Rd cemetery and the Allerton Estate, the latter of which was recently acquired by the municipality for the purpose of a burial ground.
 Some interesting facts were gleaned during the tour.

-Toxteth Cemetery - in which 144,464 persons have been intered since it was opened 57 yrs ago - will within a few months be closed so far as public interments are concerned, and the new enclosure will then be used by Garston, Wavertree and the South-end.
+Toxteth Cemetery - in which 144,464 persons have been interred since it was opened 57 yrs ago - will within a few months be closed so far as public interments are concerned, and the new enclosure will then be used by Garston, Wavertree and the South-end.

 The Allerton Estate comprises of 233 acres, of which as yet only 40 acres have been laid out for the purpose for which it is intended.
 When developed it is stated that it will be one of the finest in Europe.